 For cramping and pain, dampen a cloth with castor oil and apply to the abdomen.
 Cover with saran wrap, and then apply a heating pad over this pack.
 Use for 1 to 3 hours, then remove.

 Massage, yoga, guided imagery, and bright light therapy may also help relieve PMS symptoms

 Some studies suggest that chiropractic spinal manipulation may help women with PMS.
 Women with PMS have been found to have a higher rate of spine-related problems, such as tenderness and muscle weakness, than those who do not have PMS.
-In one study, researchers found that women with PMS had a significant decrease in symptoms after receiving spinal manipulation and soft tissue therapy compared to those who did not get chiropractic treatment.
+In one study, researchers found that women with PMS reported fewer symptoms after receiving spinal manipulation and soft tissue therapy compared to those who did not get chiropractic treatment.
 The researchers note that these effects may not last long and that monthly chiropractic treatment may be necessary to maintain these results.

 Severe PMS can disrupt a woman's life.
-Psychological and emotional support as well as treatment of the physical symptoms may help.
+Women who have PMS may also be at higher risk of developing depression after having a baby.
+Psychological and emotional support, as well as treatment of the physical symptoms may help.